 KU has 14 residence facilities - 2 apartment facilities, 2 suite style facilities, the honors apartments, and 9 traditional residence halls - serving approximately 4,400 students.
 All residence halls are wired for cable TV, telephone, Internet and campus network access.

 Complete details about Kutztown University can be accessed on the Web at www.kutztown.edu.

 |School type||public, coed college|

 When applying to Kutztown University of Pennsylvania, it's important to note the application deadline is rolling.
-Scores for either the ACT or SAT test are due April 1.
 The application fee at Kutztown University of Pennsylvania is $35.
-It is less selective, with an acceptance rate of 67.0 percent.
+It is less selective, with an acceptance rate of 67.5 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at Kutztown University of Pennsylvania is 20:1, and the school has 27.4 percent of its classes with fewer than 20 students.
-The most popular majors at Kutztown University of Pennsylvania include: Psychology, General; Elementary Education and Teaching; Criminal Justice/Safety Studies; Human Resources Management/Personnel Administration, General; and Marketing/Marketing Management, General.
-The average freshman retention rate, an indicator of student satisfaction, is 77.5 percent.
+The student-faculty ratio at Kutztown University of Pennsylvania is 20:1, and the school has 42.5 percent of its classes with fewer than 20 students.
+The most popular majors at Kutztown University of Pennsylvania include: Psychology, General; Elementary Education and Teaching; Human Resources Management/Personnel Administration, General; Criminal Justice/Safety Studies; and Marketing/Marketing Management, General.
+The average freshman retention rate, an indicator of student satisfaction, is 75.8 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|